Florida DUI Manslaughter Lawyers, Laws & Penalties

 - The blood test was not properly performed.

 - The blood sample was compromised or contaminated.

 - Field sobriety tests performed on the scene were unreliable.

 - Miranda warnings were not provided to the defendant.

 - The state has not proved the elements of the crime beyond a reasonable doubt.

 Your attorney will work with you to understand which defenses might be available in your case and how those defenses should be presented in court.

-Contact Musca Law Today to Speak to a Skilled Sarasota DUI Manslaughter Attorney
+Contact Musca Law Today to Speak to a Skilled Florida DUI Manslaughter Attorney

 If you have been charged with DUI manslaughter in Florida, do not delay in hiring skilled representation to help you protect your rights.
 You can schedule a free consultation with a dedicated DUI manslaughter defense attorney at Musca Law by calling (888) 484-5057 today.